mahajan07/Web-App-with-Streamlit/README.md

 ### Task 7: Training a Support Vector Classifier (Part 2)
 ### Task 8: Train a Logistic Regression Classifier
 ### Task 9: Training a Random Forest Classifier

+The project is implemented in the Microsoft Visual Studio Code by using all the essential libraries like:- streamlit, scikit, numpy, pandas all automatically called in the visual studio.
+The command [code filename.py] in the terminal to give the command to open visual studio.